Improved Algorithms for Distributed Entropy Monitoring: AMS Sampling in Distributed Monitoring

-\begin{proof} The correctness of our algorithm is shown by Lemma \ref{lem:inf-correctness}.
-We track $\kappa(\frac{\eps}{2}, \delta, \mathcal{A})$ (defined in Equation~(\ref{eq:kappa})) copies of $(S,\hat{R})\sAMS A$ in parallel; and to maintain each such pair, we may restart \CEN\ for $O(\log m)$ times.
-Recall that the communication cost of each run of \CEN\ is $\tilde{O}(\frac{k \lambda_{f, \mathcal{A}}}{\eps})$.
+We now bound the total communication cost: we track $\kappa(\frac{\eps}{2}, \delta, \mathcal{A})$ (defined in Equation~(\ref{eq:kappa})) copies of $(S,\hat{R})\sAMS A$ in parallel; and to maintain each such pair, we may restart \CEN\ for $O(\log m)$ times.
+Recall that the communication cost of each run of \CEN\ is $O(\frac{k \cdot\lambda}{\eps}\log m)$.
 The total communication cost (\ref{eq:inf-cost}) follows immediately.
-The space and processing time per item follows by noting the fact that maintaining each copy of $(S, R)\sAMS A$ needs $\tilde{O}(1)$ bits, and each item requires $O(1)$ processing time. \end{proof}
+The space and processing time per item follows by noting the fact that maintaining each copy of $(S, \hat{R})\sAMS A$ needs $O(\log m)$ bits, and each item requires $O(1)$ processing time.
+We are done with the proof of Theorem~\ref{thm:ams-inf}.

 We can in fact use \CE\ instead of \CEN\ in Algorithm \ref{algo:SampleUpdateAMS} to further reduce the communication cost.
-The idea is straightforward: we simply replace \CEN$(S, \frac{\eps}{3\lambda_{f, \mathcal{A}}})$ in Algorithm \ref{algo:SampleUpdateAMS} with \CE$(S, \frac{\eps}{3\lambda_{f, \mathcal{A}}}, \frac{\delta}{2\kappa})$.
+The idea is straightforward: we simply replace \CEN$(S, \frac{\eps}{3\lambda})$ in Algorithm \ref{algo:SampleUpdateAMS} with \CE$(S, \frac{\eps}{3\lambda}, \frac{\delta}{2\kappa})$.

 \begin{corollary} For any function $f:\mathbb{N} \to \mathbb{R}^+ \cup \{0\}$ with $f(0) = 0$ and input class $\mathcal{A}$, there is an algorithm that maintains at the coordinator a $(1+\eps, \delta)$-approximation to $\bar{f}(A)$, and it uses